Graveyards, churchyards and cemeteries: spending an afternoon with the dead.Posted: August 16, 2013 | |

 - cemetery: an area set apart for or containing graves, tombs, or funeral urns, especially one that is not a churchyard

-- in modern usage, however, the words cemetery and graveyard are interchangeable
+- In modern usage, the words cemetery and graveyard are interchangeable.

 In this case, the resting place of Frances and Little One was once the site of the first church built in White Bear Lake, Minnesota – St. John In the Wilderness Episcopal.
 (So named because it was located thirteen miles north of St. Paul, the state capital.
 According to church records, the first interment was in 1861.
-It really was a wilderness at that time.)
-Thus the burial ground was once a churchyard.
+At that time, the area really was wilderness.)

-That changed in 1874, when the church building itself (see below) was picked up and transported over the ice of White Bear Lake, so it would be more conveniently located for parishioners.
-A graveyard was left behind, but it continued to serve the church was left behind.
+Though this burial ground was once a churchyard, it became a graveyard in 1874, when the church building itself (see below) was picked up and transported over the ice of White Bear Lake, so it would be more conveniently located for parishioners.
+A graveyard that continued to serve the church was left behind.
 (No churchyard exists at the site where the church was moved to.)

-The graveyard of St. John in the Wilderness, then, is only 152 years old.
-Which is nothing compared to those that can be found in New England … which is nothing compared to the churchyards of Europe.
+The graveyard of St. John in the Wilderness is only 152 years old… which is nothing compared to those that can be found on the East Coast … which is nothing compared to the churchyards of Europe.

 ** A CHURCHYARD IN NORFOLK **